NeoNC72/malid-to-9anime-link/README.md

 # MAL id to 9anime.to link
 PHP file to get 9anime link from MAL id.
-Json file is sometimes updated.
+Json files are sometimes updated.

 usage:
 /api.php?id=ID